 - This drug may affect how your kidneys work, which can be life-threatening.

 - Bowel obstruction - a partial or complete blockage of your small and/or large intestine, or bowel perforation - a hole in your small and/or large intestine., which can be life-threatening.

 - Severe allergic skin reaction.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful and very rarely be fatal.

 - Reactivation of the hepatitis B virus if you have ever been exposed to the virus which can affect your liver function and cause liver failure, and very rarely be fatal.

 - Changes in your central nervous system can happen, which can be life-threatening.
 The central nervous system is made up of your brain and spinal cord.
 You could feel extreme tiredness, agitation, or confusion, or have hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, and coma.
 If you start to have any of these symptoms let your doctor know right away.

 - Allergic reactions, including anaphylaxis are rare but may happen in some patients, and can be life-threatening.
 Signs of allergic reaction to this drug may be swelling of the face, feeling like your tongue or throat are swelling, trouble breathing, rash, itching, fever, chills, feeling dizzy, and/or feeling that your heart is beating in a fast or not normal way.
 If this happens, do not take another dose of this drug.
 You should get urgent medical treatment.

 - Talk to your doctor before receiving any vaccinations during your treatment.
-Vaccinations are not recommended while receiving rituximab and hyaluronidase human.
+Some vaccinations are not recommended while receiving rituximab and hyaluronidase human.

 Treating Side Effects